KritPrasad05/Resume_Praser_Python/README.md

 **Contact**

-For any questions or feedback, please reach out to :- kritrp05@gmail.com
+For any questions or feedback, please reach out to:- kritrp05@gmail.com